Miller Street Landfill, Montlake (Seattle)

 The first sanitary landfill in Seattle was on Queen Anne Hill, on Crockett Street between Nob Hill and 3rd Avenue N. It is unclear when it opened, but it was still in operation in 1920.
 Depending on how it is defined, the Queen Anne sanitary landfill may have been the first in the country.
 The Fresno Sanitary Landfill (opened 1937) in California officially claims that honor, and sniffs that earlier ones in other cities "were little more than land-based dumps and did not represent systematic or large-scale disposal using the methods that would become more popular after World War II" ("Fresno Sanitary Landfill," NRHP Registration, 11).
 The Fresno dump's only certain claim to fame is that it is not only on the National Register of Historic Places, but is a toxic Superfund site as well.

 Just how "sanitary" these early operations were is open to question, but they were a vast improvement over the "dump-it-and-leave-it" approach.
-In Seattle, sanitary landfills were frequently located on private or City-owned land that lay below street level, such as ravines.
-Owners could rent their land to the City for a dump, and over a period of years it would be slowly filled up to grade, increasing the value of the property substantially.
-Dumps located on City-owned land were often in low-lying areas in existing parks, and once the dump's useful life ended, the property was landscaped and became part of the park.
+In Seattle, sanitary landfills were frequently located on private or city-owned land that lay below street level, such as ravines.
+Owners could rent their land to the city for a dump, and over a period of years it would be slowly filled up to grade, increasing the value of the property substantially.
+Dumps located on city-owned land were often in low-lying areas in existing parks, and once the dump's useful life ended, the property was landscaped and became part of the park.
 In other cases, new parks were created.
 This approach appears to have originated in Seattle when, in 1916, the Rainier Dump was turned into Rainier Playfield.
-One year earlier, in 1915, the City's Superintendent of Garbage, C. L. Murray, bragged that Seattle was uniquely "fortunate, as there is an almost unlimited number of places within our city limits, which can be beautified by sanitary fill" ("History of Public Health's Garbage Collection Program").
+One year earlier, in 1915, the city's Superintendent of Garbage, C. L. Murray, bragged that Seattle was uniquely "fortunate, as there is an almost unlimited number of places within our city limits, which can be beautified by sanitary fill" ("History of Public Health's Garbage Collection Program").

 The Montlake Dump Cluster

-Three dumps that were later repurposed by the City were clustered between what are today the southern reaches of the Washington Park Arboretum and University Village.
+Three dumps that were later repurposed by the city were clustered between what are today the southern reaches of the Washington Park Arboretum and University Village.
 One, the Washington Park Dump, at one time the city's largest, was incorporated into the Arboretum and part of it is now, as noted above, the site of the Japanese Garden.
 Another was located in the area now occupied by the Union Bay Natural Area and, from 1926 to 1966, by University of Washington parking lots and playing fields and a driving range.
 It was variously, and confusingly, called the Montlake Dump, Ravenna Dump, University Dump, and Union Bay Dump.

 The third, the Miller Street Dump, adjacent to the north end of the Arboretum and in close proximity to the SR 520 bridge, is the only one that was actually in the Montlake neighborhood.
-After its years as a dump ended, the land it occupied was owned by the City parks department, but since the construction of the bridge in the early 1960s has been the property of the Washington State Department of Transportation.
+After its years as a dump ended, the land it occupied was owned by the city parks department, but since the construction of the bridge in the early 1960s has been the property of the Washington State Department of Transportation.
 It is neatly bracketed by elevated ramps that enter and leave the bridge and its southern end is darkened by the unused "ramps to nowhere," the remains of the beginnings of highway projects that voters and the city halted.

 The Murky Origins of the Miller Street Dump

 The Miller Street Dump (its original name) was located immediately northeast of the intersection of E Miller Street and what is today Lake Washington Boulevard E in the Montlake neighborhood, adjacent to and west of the northern reaches of Washington Park Arboretum.
 At least one source (Berger) states, without identifying the source of his information, that it was in use as early as 1909, but this appears to be incorrect.
-The 1911 City survey listed no dump at that location, although the Washington Park Dump at the opposite end of the Arboretum was in use.
+The 1911 survey listed no dump at that location, although the Washington Park Dump at the opposite end of the Arboretum was in use.

 A later survey, from 1920, counted 15 dump sites in the city, and does show one located at "26th Avenue North [now 26th Avenue E] and East Miller Street," which was identified as "park property" (Phelps, 208).
-Other sites were located on City-owned land or private property.
+Other sites were located on city-owned land or private property.
 A 1984 study of abandoned Seattle landfills indicates that the Washington Park Dump at the south end of the Arboretum was opened at the East Ward site in 1909, with the Miller Street Dump opening some time later:

 "Historical records indicate that the sanitary fill was first placed in a steep ravine north from Madison Street.
 It then continued in the marsh area near Union Bay.
 When dredging operations began for the new ship canal more fill was placed in the marshes" ("Abandoned Landfill Study," pp. 41-42)